Item Components and Structure

 Stem: What would help John solve this problem?

-Introductory phrase in items with passages: Language or literature items that have a given passage of text of four or more sentences or five or more lines should start with "Read the following passage:" (This can be adapted according to the item, such as using paragraph or poem instead of passage or providing the title or author name) Short passages, literature, poems, etc. do not need to start with the introductory phrase.
+Introductory phrase in items with passages: Language or literature items that have a given passage of text consisting of four or more sentences or five or more lines should start with "Read the following passage:" or something similar.
+The wording can be adapted according to the item (e.g., using "paragraph" or "poem" instead of "passage" or providing the title or author name).
+Short passages, literature, poems, etc. do not need to start with the introductory phrase.

 Example: